nkpatro/catcoin/test/README.md

 - [fuzz](/test/fuzz) A runner to execute all fuzz targets from [/src/test/fuzz](/src/test/fuzz).
-- [functional](/test/functional) which test the functionality of litecoind and bitcoin-qt by interacting with them through the RPC and P2P interfaces.
+- [functional](/test/functional) which test the functionality of litecoind and litecoin-qt by interacting with them through the RPC and P2P interfaces.
 - [util](/test/util) which tests the utilities (litecoin-util, litecoin-tx, ...).
 - [lint](/test/lint/) which perform various static analysis checks.